allisonvaldez/MMMdemo/README.md

 * set up privacy policy and gdpr statements (see screenshots) --> does he have an attorney?
 * refund policy?
 * termaggedon if no attorney
+* eccomerce platforms are independent of wordpress (use woocommerce)
+* givewp plugin for gifts and tips no deliveries needed (tip jar option)
+* paid membership subscription (paidmemberhsippro)

+Notes during build:
+* domain name preference (something short and sweet)